PeterCxy/Shelter/README.md

 **A**: 1) Go to Settings -> Accounts to remove the work profile; 2) Go to Settings -> Security -> Advanced -> Device admin apps to remove Shelter from Device Admin apps; 3) Uninstall Shelter normally.

 **Q**: If I encounter bugs, how do I report them?
-**A**: You could file an issue on either the main repository at <https://git.angry.im/PeterCxy/Shelter> or the mirror repository at <https://github.com/PeterCxy/Shelter>.
+**A**: Please file a **detailed** issue here on this Github repository <https://github.com/PeterCxy/Shelter>.
 Please include your system information as well as a logcat if possible.

 **Q**: How do I support the project?
 **A**: You can submit issues if you find a bug or have an idea about features of Shelter; you may also contribute code to this project if you can code; providing translations is also welcomed.
 If you have some extra money lying around, you can also [support me on Patreon](https://www.patreon.com/PeterCxy).